Damian Wayne: Batman: Reborn

 Damian and Dick then attack Firefly, who is attempting to kill Black Mask.
 Victor Zsasz defeats Robin and rescues Black Mask while Dick takes down Firefly.
 These events cause Hush to escape, causing Damian to grow a further hatred for the criminal.
-Damian is present when Dick is inducted into the JLA, upon hearing, Damian demands to be inducted along with Dick, but his demands are promptly ignored.
+Damian is present when Dick is inducted into the JLA; upon hearing this, Damian demands to be inducted along with Dick but his demands are promptly ignored.
 Damian is once again saved by Dick, with the assistance of Azrael, after a man named Amon tries to sacrifice him.
-Sasha, now dubbed Scarlet by Todd, returns and attacks Robin, as Jason attacks Dick, the two duos battle it out until the arrival of the Flamingo, who temporarily paralyzes Damian.
-Talia fixes Damian's spine but puts in a monitor connected to his brain allowing her to control his every movement.
+Sasha, now dubbed Scarlet by Todd, returns and attacks Robin, as Jason attacks Dick.
+The two duos battle it out until the arrival of the Flamingo, who temporarily paralyzes Damian by shooting his back.
+Talia replaces Damian's spine, but puts in a monitor connected to his brain allowing her to control his every movement.

-As Dick and Damian go through various events together, such as against the Black Mask, the Blackest Night, and a rogue Batman clone-corpse, the two bond, even more, prompting Talia to give over control of the monitor to Deathstroke who tries to use it to kill Dick.
+As Dick and Damian go through various events together, such as against the Black Mask, the Blackest Night, and a rogue Batman clone-corpse, the two bond even more, prompting Talia to give over control of the monitor to Deathstroke, who tries to use it to kill Dick.
 Working together, Dick and Damian manage to stop Deathstroke.
-As Dick cares little for the financial problems of Wayne Enterprises, despite inheriting it from Bruce along with Tim, Damian decides to involve himself and manages to impress the board of directors.
-While he does not file a lawsuit against Dick, due to Grayson not being named the heir of Wayne Enterprises, but rather a high-ranking member, he does against Tim, who was named the heir to Wayne Enterprises.
+As Dick cares little for the financial problems of Wayne Enterprises despite inheriting it from Bruce along with Tim, Damian decides to involve himself and manages to impress the board of directors.
+While he does not file a lawsuit against Dick, due to Grayson not being named the heir of Wayne Enterprises but rather a high-ranking member, he does against Tim, who was named the heir to Wayne Enterprises.